Posts

 Image

 People expect cats to enjoy affection, but what’s the cat’s opinion?
 Research shows where cats prefer to be petted.
 Photo: Wongwea/Shutterstock By Zazie Todd, PhD This page contains affiliate links which means I may earn a commission on qualifying purchases at no cost to you.
-Get Companion Animal Psychology in your inbox.
-Research by Dr. Sarah Ellis ( University of Lincoln ) et al investigated how cats respond to being stroked by their owner and an unfamiliar person, and which parts of the body they prefer to be petted.
+Research by Dr. Sarah Ellis (University of Lincoln) et al investigated how cats respond to being stroked by their owner and an unfamiliar person, and which parts of the body they prefer to be petted.
 The results show cats have definite preferences.
 It is thought that animals prefer petting from humans to be similar to the ways animals show affection to members of their own species.
 Don’t worry, this doesn’t mean you are expected to lick your cat (affectionate cats often lick each other, something called allogrooming ).
-But friendly feline behaviour involves certain parts of the body where there are many scent glands: around the lips, chin and chee
+But friendly feline behaviour involves certain parts of the body where there are many scent glands: around the lips, chin and cheek (peri-oral gland); between the eyes a...

 Taking Care of your Pet Rabbit